 The consequence may also be that there is too little variation in relation to which muscle fibers are recruited.
 This puts too much load on the same muscles.
 Be aware.

 The point is, continuously evaluate your milestones and your main goals.
-If they have been too ambitious or too unambitious, then make them more realistic by adjust them based on the progress you have experienced so far.
+If they have been too ambitious or too unambitious, then make them more realistic by adjusting them based on the progress you have experienced so far.

 9. Review and new planning